samyerkes/generic-t4/documentation.md

 ###3 Columns Pull
 The 3 Columns Pull content type pulls in the content from hidden child sections called "Column_1", "Column_2", and "Column_3".
 This way you can reuse any special components and add them into a specific column.
 It also gives you the ability to add optional headings for those columns.

+###Accordion
+This content type breaks up content into collapsable sections.
+A user can designate up to five sections.
+The accordion will span the entire width of the content area.

 ###Child Pages List
 This content type automatically pulls in the page meta from it's child pages and displays it in an orderly list.
 Only child pages with meta information will be included in the list.
 Users are given the option to add a image to this content type, it is suggested to establish a meta image default size.
 I used 90x90px as a good base point.